 The USA weightlifting certification is the best way to learn proper form on these Olympic lifts and how to coach them effectively.

 The strength and conditioning specialist certification from ISSA is a relatively new certification from the international sports sciences Association.

 That being said, I was very impressed with the curriculum and study material provided.

-Once you have decided which strength and conditioning certification you would like to go for, the next step is to study for and take the certification exam.
+Once you have decided which strength and conditioning certification you want, the next step is to study for and take the certification exam.

-Each of the five certifications listed above range between $350 and $800 approximately.
+Each of the five abovementioned certifications ranges between $350 and $800.

 Study for the exam

-Depending on which certification you choose, you will receive various forms of study materials.
-Every strength and conditioning coach certification has at least a primary textbook.
+Every strength and conditioning program has at least a primary textbook.

 This should be your bread and butter in preparing for the exam.

 You should prepare for the type of examination that you will receive.